 Have you tried Earl Grey flavored baked goods before?
 How about baking with tea leaves?
 If you haven’t, you must try this Earl Grey chiffon cake.
-Earl Grey is a tea blend with delightful and calming citrus flavor.
+Earl Grey is a tea blend with a delightful and calming citrus flavor.
 The citrus flavor comes from oil extracted from the rind of a bergamot orange.

 As Earl Grey is my all-time favorite tea, all kinds of baked goods infused with Earl Grey tea are my top choices in bakeries.
-I would rank it higher than chocolate with my love of sweets (you see how serious I am?)!
-Earl Grey cookies, Earl Grey pound cake, and this Earl Grey chiffon cake just to name a few!
-Hmmm!
+Given my love for sweets, I would even rank any Earl Grey flavored baked goods higher than chocolate.
+I am not kidding!
+From Earl Grey cookies, and Earl Grey pound cake to this Earl Grey chiffon, I can never resist any of them.

 Tea-Infused Baked Goods

-After baking my very first chiffon cake, I was pleasantly surprised it wasn’t as challenging as I thought.
 The most crucial part to make a successful chiffon cake is to make perfect meringue and fold it into batter correctly.

 When you finish making meringue, make sure to fold in egg whites gently so the tiny bubbles don’t deflate.
 If you deflate the egg whites too much, the cake will not be fluffy.

 - Have a question on chiffon cake making?